prody/ProDy/doc/examples/select/selections.rst

 >>> len(side_chain_atoms)
 1429

-Same selection could also be made using :term:`sidechain` keyword or :term:`backbone` keyword preceded by *not*:
+Same selection could also be made using sidechain keyword or backbone keyword preceded by *not*:

 >>> prot.select('sidechain')
 <Selection: "sidechain" from 1p38 (1429 atoms; 1 coordinate sets, active set index: 0)>